RamiKrispin/deploy-flex-actions/README.md

 Before diving into more details, let's review the `Dockerfile`.

-## The Dockerfile
+### The Dockerfile

-The `Dockerfile` provides a set of instructions for the docker engine to build the image.
+The `Dockerfile` provides a set of instructions for the docker engine about how to build the image.
 You can think about it as the image's recipe.
 It has its own unique and intuitive syntax following this structure:

 ``` dockerfile
 COMMAND some instructions